Wonderland Online: Issues and Closure

 Duping has been an issue when players found an exploit in the server code which started back in 2014 in Taurus server, which spread to other servers.
 Particularly Aries server back in early 2016 where most of the remaining players, specifically the mall buyers has been based when the population from the other servers declined (was fixed in 6/2017).
 Facilitating a merge of all clusters into the first three, namely: Aries, Taurus, and Cancer.

 In the end, due to lack of updates and the license to operate the game expiring, IGG decided not to renew the contract, announcing its closure to be on January 26, 2018.

 In the following days, however, IGG ended up renewing the contract once again, operating the game for another seven months before announcing its closure a second time, this time slated for January 15, 2019.
-At that point, the developer Chinese Gamer International officially ceased development for all game versions.
 Despite this, the Chinese servers for the game are still operational.

 Another version of the game titled Wonderland Online: Legend of Rhode Island was released in Taiwan in September 2020, featuring various additions from the original, including Japanese voice-overs.